 Evidence of professional growth and development: (1) participation in professional development programs such as workshops, seminars, mentoring programs, self instruction activities, short courses, or courses for credit, etc….

 |Category III||Category IV|

-With supervision, assists in coordinating activities & events; limited teaching
+With supervision, assists in coordinating activities and events; limited teaching

-Participates in design, implementation & evaluation of programs, some teaching
+Participates in design, implementation and evaluation of programs, some teaching

 Primary responsibility for design, implementation and evaluation of a major continuing program, project or seminar

 Direct, coordinate and administer a variety of broad programs or series of programs or projects